BEGINNINGS: GENESIS 1-3

 Genesis and modern science:

-The use of figurative language in the Bible does not set Genesis in conflict with our modern scientific understanding of the world.
+Recognizing the use of figurative language in some passages of the Bible helps us understand that Genesis is not in conflict with our modern scientific conception of the world.
 The purpose of these first chapters is to affirm the belief that God created everything, not to give a precise explanation of how He did it.
 God’s creative power lies beyond human comprehension and scientific theory.

 Unfortunately, some well-meaning Christians today have polarized the discussion into an either-or debate: creation versus evolution.
 According to this approach, one either believes in six 24-hour days of creation a few thousand years ago, or one surrenders to the position of atheistic evolution.
 However, this distinction is not where the line should be drawn.

 As we have seen, the Bible doesn’t give the age of the earth or how long God took to complete creation.
 The crucial difference between Darwinian evolution and Christian doctrine is not the length of time but that God directed the process with a purpose in mind; there was an intelligent design behind the process.
 Darwin proposed that all life developed by “natural” selection without the intervention of God.
 In contrast, Genesis teaches that human beings are not the result of a long chain of biological accidents.
 Our lives have meaning and purpose because God created us in His image.
 If we keep this distinction in mind, it does not matter how long the process of creation took.
-We can recognize the six days of Genesis 1 as poetic imagery and remain faithful to scriptural truth.
+We can recognize the six days of Genesis 1 as poetic imagery and remain faithful to scriptural truth that God is the creative source of everything which exists.

 Some sincere, well-intentioned Christians promote the idea of "Creation Science" in an attempt to prove that the earth was created only a few thousand years ago.
 Unfortunately, the arguments they propose are not based on science with evidence and verifiable testing but mere speculation.
 One of the major arguments of Creation Science is that the Genesis flood caused the various geological strata, fossilization of life forms, and extinction of the dinosaurs in a few weeks rather than millions of years (Henry Morris, The Genesis Flood, 1961).
 They argue that dating rocks by measuring radioactive decay is inaccurate, as decay rates were altered and distorted by the Flood, but they offer no evidence for this.
 Radioactive analysis of moon rocks confirms findings on earth, causing critics to ask if the flood also covered the moon.